d0ruk/docker-demo/README.md

 ## Part 4: Swarms

-*Docker Machine development has stopped and is now in [maintenance mode](https://github.com/docker/machine/issues/4537)*.
+*Docker Machine development has stopped.
+Project is now in [maintenance mode](https://github.com/docker/machine/issues/4537)*.

 > Here in [part 4](https://docs.docker.com/get-started/part4/#introduction), you deploy this application onto a cluster, running it on multiple machines.
 Multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm.